dietcokeplz/Covid-19-Literature-Analysis/README.md

 Generate a single row for the unseen text where the row stands for the paper and the columns represent all the topics.
 Place model returned probability under corresponding topic column and put 0 everywhere else.<br>
 Build similarity matrix factorization to make paper recommendations.
 Paper with the highest similarities will be recommended to the unseen text.

-### V. LDAvis visualization of LDA model topics
+### V. pyLDAvis visualization of LDA model topics

-Unfortuanately, the visualization of the LDA model topics using LDAvis moduel is not able to be shown by Github currently.
+Unfortuanately, the visualization of the LDA model topics using pyLDAvis moduel is not able to be shown by Github currently.
 The visualization should be similar to picture at the Url: https://stackoverflow.com/questions/32531031/calculate-intertopic-distances-from-ldavis-package, which gives a more precise idea on how the papers distributed and what are the most salient terms in every topic.